Last Updated:

 Can I download Sudoku puzzles as PDFs?

-What's the best free Sudoku app for iPhone?
+What is the best Sudoku app for iPhone?

 How does Sudoku a Day compare to Sudoku.com?